GatoGraphQL/ExtensionStarter/README.md

 ### XDebug is already configured

-XDebug is already integrated (when using VSCode), mapping both to the extension's source code, and the main Gato GraphQL plugin's source code.
+XDebug is already integrated (when using VSCode), supporting:

+- The extension's source code
+- The main Gato GraphQL plugin's source code (accessible via the Git submodule)
+- The WordPress core files

-Then, during development, you can add a break at some point in the code, and analyze the full stack trace to see how the code and logic works.
+This allows you to add breakpoints in the code, and analyze the full stack trace to see how the code and logic works, anywhere.

 ### Documentation images in the extension are served from the repo